harvard-dce/canvas_vagrant/README.md

     vagrant@vagrant:~$ psql canvas_development

-Redis is installed, but caching is not enabled by default.
+Redis is installed and configured, but ruby- and rails- level caching is not enabled by default.
 See [this part of the quickstart](https://github.com/instructure/canvas-lms/wiki/Quick-Start#performance-tweaks) if you'd like to introduce class, template, and rails caching.
 Keep in mind that you'll need to restart after every code change if you go this route.